Bylawpedia

 Credit: King's Printer

-[1] It may be argued by some that the notice of bylaw infraction is not an actual ticket, since it does not use the word 'ticket' in its name, but if one looks to the dictionary definitions for the word 'ticket', the notice of bylaw infraction qualifies.
+[1] It may be argued by some that the notice of bylaw infraction is not an actual ticket, since it only provides for a voluntary penalty, but if one looks to the dictionary definitions for the word 'ticket', the notice of bylaw infraction qualifies.
 The Wordnik online dictionary has a list of multiple meanings for the word 'ticket', one of those being: "A legal notice to a person charged with a violation of law, especially a minor violation" (Wordnik, n.d.).
 Likewise, the Merriam-Webster online dictionary defines a ticket as having multiple different meanings, including "a summons or warning issued to a traffic-law violator" (Merriam-Webster, n.d.).

 [2] A demand letter is a document sent by one person to another person alleging that a law has been broken, or legal rights infringed, and demanding that the other person do something or stop doing something - for example, stop breaking the law or pay an amount of money that is owed - in order to avoid legal action (TheLawDictionary.org, n.d.).